-Relentless telephone calls and emails are not going to nudge you over the line.
+Relentless telephone calls and emails will not nudge you over the line.
 Your buyer needs metrics and case studies.

-This phase is about communicating the value you can add, the successes you've delivered to other businesses and by shining a light on the advantage of working with you over anyone else - in specific regard to the problems they're addressing.
+This phase is about communicating the value you can add, the successes you've delivered to other businesses and shining a light on the advantage of working with you over anyone else - specifically regarding the problems they're addressing.